Chocobozzz/PeerTube/FAQ.md

 ## If a client requests each chunk of a video through HTTP, the server be overloaded!

 Not really.
-Reverse proxy like Nginx handle very well requests of static files.
+Reverse proxy like nginx handle very well requests of static files.
 In my tests it can send chunks at 10MB/s without consuming more than 5% of CPU on a very small VPS.

-## An index of all videos of the network won't be too large for small servers?
+## An index of all videos of servers you follow won't be too large for small servers?

 No, 1000000 videos will represent around 2GB on PostgreSQL.
 It is acceptable for a video platform.